If you have a question not covered by our FAQs below or you need any further information, please just get in touch.

 How big are the wind turbines you sell?

-The largest wind turbine we offer is the Swift turbine which has a max power output of 1.5 kW and has a rotor diameter of just over 2 m.
+The largest wind turbine we offer is the Kingspan KW6 turbine which has a max power output of 6 kW and a rotor diameter of 5.6m.
+It is ideally suited for applications requiring a substantial amount of renewable power such as rural domestic, farms, telecoms and commercial applications.

 Do I need planning permission to install a domestic wind turbine?